adrielsumathipala/ParShift/README.md

-# ParShift — A Parallel Implementation of the Mean Shift Algorithm
+# ParShift

+An Open MP and MPI implementation of the mean shift algorithm in C

 **A thorough explanation of the implementation and benchmarking of ParShift can be found in [ParShift Paper](ParShift_Paper.pdf) document**